 The Department System Scheduler/Order Filler is a source of patient information for the Image Manager within the context of a department.
-The Image Manager does not receive information for a particular patient until the first order for a patient has been submitted to the department and corresponding procedures have been scheduled.
-At this point, the Department System Scheduler/Order Filler will communicate patient information to the Image Manager within Transaction RAD-4: Procedure Scheduled.
+The Image Manager does not receive information 6010 for a particular patient until the first order for a patient has been submitted to the department and corresponding procedures have been scheduled.
+At this point, the Department System Scheduler/Order Filler will communicate patient information to the Image Manager within [RAD-4] Procedure Scheduled.

-Subsequent updates of patient information are communicated by the Department System Scheduler/Order Filler to the Image Manager via Transaction RAD-12: Patient Update.
+Subsequent updates of patient information are communicated by the Department System 6015 Scheduler/Order Filler to the Image Manager via the Patient Update [RAD-12] transaction.
 These changes will be reflected on the Image Manager and in the images, Grayscale Softcopy Presentation State and Key Image Note objects retrieved from the Image Archive.
 The Image Manager shall not initiate patient information changes.